igjese/avalon/README.md

 - **StoredResource**: Specific resources assigned to be stored in specific installed storage units.
 - **InstalledComponent**: Specific components installed into specific ship subsystems.
 - **World Object**: Manages the overall game state.
+- **ResourceHistory**: Each tick stores aggregated resource quantity, production and consumption.

 Not implemented yet:
 - **Part**: Smaller elements used to assemble Components.
-- **ResourceTransaction**: Source for historical data for resource production and consumption.
-- **Crew Members**: Characters with unique skills and responsibilities.
 - **Bots**: Handle internal transport of resources.
 - **Shuttles**: Handle resource transport outside the ship.